-The policy rule is of type "non-DPI" because the policy conditions are based on L3 & L4 PCI information elements only.
+The policy rule is classified as"non-DPI" because the policy conditions are based on L3 and L4 PCI information elements only (see also clause 5.2).

-II.2.2.5 Example V: "Extensive filtering"
+II.2.1.5 Example V: "Extensive filtering"

-H.248.76 provides a tool for defining extensive set of filter rules per context.
+[ITU-T H.248.76] provides a tool for defining extensive set of filter rules per context.

-II.2.3 DPI scenarios
+II.2.2 DPI scenarios

+Scenarios which contain at least one policy rule condition related to higher protocol layers above the transport layer.

-II.2.3.1 Example VI: "Media type/media format policing"
+II.2.2.1 Example VI: "Media type/media format policing"

 There are H.248 profile definitions for IP-to-IP gateways which support media type/media format policing.
 Such kind of policy rules may be addressed by specifying allowed SDP values (in the H.248 profile section on SDP information elements).

-For instance, the profile could not allow a particular list of RTP payload type values (related to a specific RTP profile type (like e.g. 'AVP')).
+For instance, the profile could not allow a particular list of RTP payload type values (related to a specific RTP profile type (like e.g. 'AVP' [b-IETF RFC 3551])).
 The H.248 MG must then inspect the RTP header field "payload/packet type" against correspondent values.
-Not supported media formats shall lead to the blocking of such RTP packets.
-That's an example of an implicit policy rule because not explicitly signalled over the H.248 interfaces, but enforced due to the successful registration of this profile by the MG.
+Not supported media formats shall lead to the blocking of such RTP packets (see Table II.6).
+That is an example of an implicit policy rule because not explicitly signalled over the H.248 interfaces, but enforced due to the successful registration of this H.248 profile by the MG.